 So will WiGig be the next big innovation in wireless networking?
 It's too early to say for sure, but homeowners and businesses that depend on high-speed connections will be hoping WiGig can rescue them from their web of wires and help make their multimedia dreams a reality.

-For more on wireless Internet technology and related topics, take a look at the links on the next page.
+For more on wireless Internet technology and related topics, take a look at the links below.